cours-esilv/lab-git-ci/questions.md

 ### Question 2

 How can I find out the current state of a repository?
+C

 - A. `git add`
 - B. `git checkout`